A century ago, Connecticut’s Art Young was a radical political cartoonist. Many of his drawings have as much relevance today as they did then.

 The AP withdrew the lawsuit, however, when Young and the magazine subpoenaed the news agency’s internal files.
-The public speculated it was because the truth that would be exposed in the files was worse than anything Young had charged.
+The public speculated the truth that would be exposed in the files was worse than anything Young had charged.

 In 1918, Young was again in court, though the charges were more serious.
 He was accused of treason under the espionage laws.
 Young’s fate rested in the hands of a jury – a second jury.
 The first had deadlocked, but only barely – having voted 11 to 1 to convict.
 As the prosecutors and defense lawyers parried in the courtroom around him, Young decided his best course of action: Fall asleep.

-The reason he was in court was a small cartoon panel drawn for The Masses.
+He landed in court because of a small cartoon panel drawn for The Masses.
 In it, Young lampooned newspaper editors, ministers, politicians and capitalists for their hypocrisy – claiming to support peace and human dignity, but advocating war with Germany.

-The cartoon and accompanying editorial were enough to get Young and several colleagues arrested under the espionage laws when the Post Office refused to deliver the August 1917 issue on the grounds that the contents were seditious.
+The cartoon and accompanying editorial were enough to get Young and several colleagues arrested under the espionage laws.
+The Post Office refused to deliver the August 1917 issue of The Masses on the grounds that the contents were seditious.

-Long-time rabble-rousers with a sense for the theatrical, the defendants alternately joked about the trial and then turned serious, defending their right to speak out against a war they all opposed.
+Long-time rabble-rousers with a sense for the theatrical, the defendants alternately joked about the trial and then turned serious.
+They defended their right to speak out against a war they all opposed.
 Hanging in the balance, however, was the potential for a lifetime prison sentence.